Trainings We Offer

 This overview explains the services that MPACT offers to students, parents and professionals in Missouri.

 This module of trainings will help parents to better understand their child’s rights as provided by the Individuals with Disabilities Education Act (IDEA).

 Sometimes the best way to solve a problem is to prevent it in the first place.
 Through this training you will learn strategies to prevent problems from arising in the first place through documentation and letter writing.
 Also covered are the resolution processes included in the Individuals with Disabilities Education Act as well as Section 504 of the Rehabilitation Act of 1973.

 In order to be effective when advocating for your child’s education, you need to understand the laws that can impact their educational experience.
 This training will provide an overview of Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, the Family Educational Right to Privacy Act, and the Americans with Disabilities Act.

 This training is designed to provide an overview of what Mediation is as well as what a mediator does and does not do.
 It will help parents understand when and how to request mediation, what to expect from mediation, and most importantly how to plan and prepare for an upcoming mediation.

 Special Education: What I Need to Know

 This free training helps you to understand the many aspects of obtaining special education services for your child with a disability.
-This training is also available as an MPACT online training.

 Understanding the Evaluation Process